colinhb/NineMouseChords/README.md

   :start()
 ```

-Besides allowing specialized apps to handle mouse events themselves, or exclusing apps where cut and paste operations don't make sense, please see the [note on implementation](#1-implementation) below for why you may want to blacklist certain apps.
+Blacklisting allows you to ensure specialized apps to handle mouse events themselves, or prevent cut and paste operations in contexts where they don't make sense.
+Also, please see the [note on implementation](#1-implementation) below for another reason you may want to blacklist certain apps.

 ## Notes